 Set up audit logging that records rule version, input, matched rule, and output for every evaluation

-Schedule a monthly review meeting with domain owners to verify rules freshness
+Schedule a monthly review with named domain owners — not a team, a person — to verify rules freshness

-Encode the rule, and make the exception path explicit.
-If a rule is 'net-30 terms except when VP of Sales approves an override,' encode both the rule and the override path.
-The override becomes a separate rule that requires a human-approval flag in the input.
-Your system should never guess about exceptions — it should either apply the rule or route to a human.
+Encode the rule.
+Encode the exception path explicitly.
+If the rule is 'net-30 except when VP of Sales approves an override,' the override is a separate rule that requires a human-approval flag in the input.
+The system never guesses at exceptions.
+It either applies the rule or routes to a human.
+Guessing is what got you here.

-What about rules that change frequently, like promotional pricing?
+What about rules that change frequently — promotional pricing?

-Use a deployment pipeline.
-Promotional rules go into a separate decision table with start and end dates.
-A CI/CD pipeline validates the table, runs tests, and deploys it to the rules service.
+Run a deployment pipeline.
+Promotional rules go in a separate decision table with start and end dates.
+CI/CD validates the table, runs tests, deploys to the rules service.
 The agent always reads the current version.
-When the promo expires, the table returns to base pricing automatically.
-No manual intervention needed.
+When the promo expires, the table reverts to base pricing automatically.
+No manual intervention.
+No rule to forget about.

 How do decision tables scale to thousands of rules?

 Partition by domain.
-One table per decision category — pricing, eligibility, routing, compliance.
+One table per category — pricing, eligibility, routing, compliance.
 Each table stays small and maintainable.
-The middleware layer knows which table to query based on the action type.
-Most organizations find they need 20-50 tables covering 500-2000 rules total.
+The middleware decides which table to query based on action type.
+Most organizations end up with 20-50 tables covering 500-2000 rules total.
 That is manageable with standard tooling.
+The failure mode is not size.
+It is putting unrelated rules in the same table.

-Can I use an LLM to help extract rules from policy documents?
+Can an LLM help extract rules from policy documents?

-Yes, with verification.
-Use the LLM to propose structured rules from unstructured policy text, but always have a domain expert validate the output before it enters production.
-Georgetown's Beeck Center research shows LLMs achieve good policy-to-code conversion when the logic is simple, but struggle with complex multi-condition rules[7].
+Yes — with verification.
+Use the model to propose structured rules from unstructured policy text.
+Always have a domain expert validate the output before it enters production.
+Georgetown's Beeck Center research finds LLMs convert policy to code well when the logic is simple, and stumble on complex multi-condition rules.[7]
 Treat LLM extraction as a drafting tool, not a finalization tool.
+The bottleneck is review, not generation.

 - [1]Digital Government Hub — AI-Powered Rules as Code: Experiments with Public Benefits Policy(digitalgovernmenthub.org)↩